-Anthony Brown has been composing music for over thirty years.
-His first formal commission was awarded in 1983 by the San Francisco Chamber Music Society to compose an extended work for jazz quartet and string trio, and he has gone on to earn successive commissions from organizations such as the Asian Heritage Council (1995) and the Guggenheim Foundation (2003) for works that are now part of the Orchestra's standard repertoire.
-Among these is the Rockefeller Foundation-funded E. O. 9066: Truth Be Told (1996), from which “Rhymes (For Children)” became the theme music for KQED's “Pacific Time,” a Public Radio International (PRI) syndicated weekly newsmagazine broadcast.
-His documentary credits include soundtracks for The Worlds of Bernice Bing (2013), Don’t Lose Your Soul: The Music of Anthony Brown and Mark Izu (2012), A Divided Community (2011), and the critically acclaimed, Witness To Hiroshima (2009).
+Fifth Stream Music actively seeks opportunities to develop new works for the Asian American Orchestra and in collaboration with other artists, ensembles and artistic disciplines.
+Anthony Brown has been composing music for over thirty-five years beginning with his first commission awarded in 1983 by the San Francisco Chamber Music Society to compose Incantation Suite, an extended work for jazz quartet and string trio.
+He has received successive commissions from Festival 2000 for Suite: Oakland (1990), the Asian Heritage Council for Never Again!
+(1995), and the Guggenheim Foundation for American Rhapsodies (2003), works that are now part of the Orchestra's standard repertoire.
+Also among these is the Rockefeller Foundation-funded E. O. 9066: Truth Be Told (1996), from which “Rhymes (For Children)” became the theme music for KQED's “Pacific Time,” a Public Radio International (PRI) syndicated weekly newsmagazine broadcast.
+His documentary credits include soundtracks for Alternative Facts (2019), The Worlds of Bernice Bing (2013), Don’t Lose Your Soul: The Music of Anthony Brown and Mark Izu (2012), A Divided Community (2011), and the critically acclaimed, Witness To Hiroshima (2009).